LukeStanislawski/Medilanac/README.md

 ### Prerequisites

 You are required to have [Anaconda Python](https://www.anaconda.com/) installed on your machine.
-Please note that Medichain has only been tested on Mac OSX.
+Please note that medilanac has only been tested on Mac OSX.

 ### Creating a New Environment

 The following commands will create a new conda enviroment running the required version of Python (3.7):

 ```
-conda create -n medichain python=3.7
+conda create -n medilanac python=3.7
-conda activate medichain
+conda activate medilanac
 ```

 ### Installing Dependencies